NEONScience/NEON-utilities/neonUtilities/README.md

 ### Known issues
 * `zipsByProduct()` and `byFileAOP()` use the `download.file()` function, wrapped by the `downloader` package, and we've found in testing that `download.file()` can be finicky.
 Using R version > 3.4 seems to help, and if you're on Windows, using Windows 10.
 Feel free to contact us if you run into problems!
+* The file cleanup option in `stackByTable()` deletes the unstacked files after stacking, but it doesn't work correctly when used in combination with filtering by averaging interval (`avg=X` option in `zipsByProduct()`).
+This will be fixed in a future release.

 <!-- ****** Acknowledgements ****** -->
 Credits & Acknowledgements